Perspective | For the nation, 9/11 brought devastation. For the D.C. area, it was the start of 13 months of terror.

 The terrorist attacks left nearly 3,000 people dead in New York, Pennsylvania and Northern Virginia.
 Of those, 184 people were killed at the Pentagon, and many more were injured.

-After the November letter was sent, the FBI released photos of all three envelopes and asked for the public’s help in identifying who might be responsible.
+On Nov.
+9, the FBI released photos of three envelopes and asked for the public’s help in identifying who might be responsible.
 The agency’s public plea pointed out the unique characteristics of the writing: How dashes were used to connote dates instead of slashes.
 How the letters were all uppercase.
 How the words “can not” appeared instead of “cannot.”

 Cooper, at the time, was working in an undisclosed building in an office near the mailroom.
-But for a short while her work took her to another floor, and that’s where she witnessed Secret Service agents block off a hallway.
+But for a short while, her work took her to another floor, and that’s where she witnessed Secret Service agents block off a hallway.
 Someone had found white powder in the women’s bathroom.

 It turned out to be nothing dangerous, but during that time, every out-of-place white speck was suspect.
 Sugar.
 Flour.
 Baby powder.

-Note: Correction: A previous version of this article misstated the date of the third anthrax letter.
-It was sent on Oct.
-9. The article has been corrected.